 - Certain device settings (varies by device and Android version)

 - On your current phone, install all available updates.
 Learn how to update Android.

 - Find what you'll need.
 See what comes with your Pixel phone.

 - A cable that works with your current phone, like the cable you use to charge it

 - Your Quick Switch Adapter, if your current phone or cable has a connection other than USB-C

-- Your SIM card and SIM card insertion tool, unless Project Fi is your mobile carrier and you're using eSIM
+- Your SIM card and SIM card insertion tool, unless Google Fi is your mobile carrier and you're using eSIM

 - On your Pixel phone: